Bangkok makes a great base for those who want to explore Central Thailand.

 - Best for: History explorer

 Ayutthaya, the old capital of Thailand, has long been a popular day-trip destination from Bangkok.
-The historic city of Ayutthaya, which was designated as UNESCO World Heritage Site in 1991, offers visitors a glimpse of the glorious but tragic history of Ayutthaya Kingdom.
+The historic city of Ayutthaya, which was designated as the UNESCO World Heritage Site in 1991, offers visitors a glimpse of the glorious but tragic history of Ayutthaya Kingdom.

 - Ayutthaya & Bang Pa-In Palace Join-in Tour from Bangkok (+Lunch)